6 Link Building Strategies That Will Get You Results in 2019

 - Nurturing relationships with editors and bloggers – once you publish a few good guest posts, you’re in!
 Your next pitch to the same site is much more likely to be accepted, as are your pitches to other authority sites in your niche.

-While guest posting is pretty straightforward – you find the sites that are related to you and have high domain authority – it’s still a multi-step process.
+While guest posting is pretty straightforward in the world of link building strategies – you find the sites that are related to you and have high domain authority – it’s still a multi-step process.

 Here’s how I approach it: